augmentedfabricationlab/bridge_the_gap/README.md

 Getting Started
 ------------

+* Clone this repository to your PC via Github Desktop.

 **1. Setting up the Anaconda environment with COMPAS and installing Dependencies**

 * Follow the installation guide in the [le-ar-n](https://github.com/le-ar-n/le-ar-n) repository. (you may skip installing the AM Information Model)